influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/subscription-management.md

 ---
-title: Manage Subscriptions in InfluxDB
+title: Manage subscriptions in InfluxDB
-description: placholder
+description: InfluxDB uses subscriptions to copy all written data to a local or remote endpoint.
+This article walks through how InfluxDB subscriptions work, how to configure them, and how to manage them.
 menu:
   influxdb_1_6:
     parent: Administration